HsOjo/SleeperX/README.md

 # SleeperX

+Auto sleep on low battery capacity.
+(Hackintosh Feature)

-Auto sleep for hackintosh.
+Auto disable sleep on use AC power.

-Protect low battery capacity force shutdown.
+And it can disable idle sleep or lid sleep!

 ## How To Build